 A basic spreadsheet report consists of five types of sheets:

-Here you’ll find stats about the overall session, like when it was played, who hosted the session, how many players joined, and how many questions were played before the session ended.
+Here you’ll find stats about the overall session, like when it was played, who hosted the session, how many players joined, and how many questions were played through before the session ended.
 The Overview sheet also has “Overall Performance” and “Feedback” sections.

 Here you can get a general idea of how challenging the game was.
 You’ll see percentages of correct and incorrect answers, as well as the average score.
 You can compare these numbers to reports for the same game with different groups to, for example, see if there’s a trend and adjust the complexity of questions or training accordingly.